A Complete List Of The Most High Paying Life Science Jobs

 To succeed in this position, you need to pretty much be a professional organizer and goal setter.
 Not the kind that can organize a closet, but the type that can organize people, projects, and teams.

 That’s essentially what this job is: a science project manager, and it pays well.
-We’re talking close to $120,000 a year.
+We’re talking close to.

 School-wise, this position is more about work experience than what degree you got.
 So if you’re still in school, try to find a lab manager position and work your way up from there.